RestartDK/fitnesswebapp/README.md

 - Create new `.env` file with your msql and mongodb credentials (see `.env.local` for exact credentials)

-Create a new env for the project.
+Create a new shell for the project.
 ```bash
 pipenv shell
 ```